garrandall/popular-music-data/tracks/take-some-time-out-for-love-the-isley-brothers.md

 Just take some time out
 (Take some time out baby)
-Ahhh take some time out
+Ah take some time out
 (Take some time out baby)
 Yeah no matter what you're doing, yeah yeah
 Take some time out for love